boonebgorges/invite-anyone/readme.txt

 * Fixed bug that prevented JS and CSS from loading on invitation step in group creation
 * Fixed bug that caused email fields not to load properly in IE - thanks, techguy!
 * Added do_action hooks for other plugins (eg Cubepoints) to access
+* Added filter on acceptance URL and action hook before accept invitation screen for plugins to access

 = 0.6.1 =
 * Added checks to allow email invitations to work when groups component is disabled